Entware/Entware/.github/ISSUE_TEMPLATE.md

 ---
 {Describe killer feature of package}

-- [ ] No similar package already added and/or this one got some new killer feature,
+- [ ] No similar package already added and/or this one got some new killer feature(s),
-- [ ] It's not abandoned (at least for last 5 years or so),
+- [ ] Package is in active development (at least, not abandoned for 5 years or more),
 - [ ] I successfully tested added package on my {platform}.

 ---